Join the Largest Ostomy Community

 I think an anterior resection is a rectum removal?
 Maybe I'm wrong though.

-Unfortunately I don't have a contact for my surgeon because my original surgery was gynaecology (bowel endometriosis), and I've now been passed on to the general surgeon.
+Unfortunately I don't have a contact for my surgeon because my original surgery was gynecology (bowel endometriosis), and I've now been passed on to the general surgeon.

-Ileostomy & Internal Pouch support Association they can help with reversal information too might be worth contacting if you Google there name you will find contact details for them in Ireland and there Freephone helpline number
+Ileostomy Internal Pouch Support Association.
+They can help with reversal information.
+It might be worth contacting if you Google their name.
+You will find contact details for them in Ireland and their Freephone helpline number.

 I do not know all the details of your medical history and anatomy.
 Assuming your perforation was from diverticulitis and your rectum is intact, if it were me, I would get a second opinion regarding the temporary ileostomy.
 Is your surgeon a general surgeon or a colon and rectal surgeon?